jrsacher/cs50-2018-fall/Section6.md

 The [Python 3 documentation](https://docs.python.org/3/) should be a go-to resource!

+Discussion on what it means to be ["pythonic"](https://docs.python-guide.org/writing/style/).
+Or, in a python interpreter, `import this`.

 Fun things to build your (Python) programming skills:
 * [Rosalind](http://rosalind.info/): Biology and bioinformatics based problems
 * [Python Challenge](http://www.pythonchallenge.com/): Solve puzzles to get to the next clue